October 14, 2015 | by Brian W Levine

 Questions to Ask Your Cloud Service Providers after Safe Harbor Ruling

-While many SaaS businesses are scrambling to respond to the latest decision by the European Court of Justice (ECJ), at Syncplicity it is business as usual for customers that wish to store data locally, in their region of choice.
+While many SaaS businesses are scrambling to respond to the latest decision by the European Court of Justice (ECJ), at Syncplicity by Axway it is business as usual for customers that wish to store data locally, in their region of choice.
 In case you missed it, on October 6, 2015, the ECJ issued a ruling, which invalidates the long-standing US Safe Harbor framework, which allowed companies to transfer personal data from the EU to the US.

 While the latest ruling does not make data transfer from the EU to US illegal, it creates uncertainty for companies working with US cloud providers that do not provide European cloud storage options.

 The good news for Syncplicity by Axway customers is that it is business as usual.
 Syncplicity by Axway has always provided enterprises with a policy-driven Hybrid cloud, which enables organizations to determine which data is stored in a public cloud, which data is stored in a private cloud, and under which national sovereignty that data should remain.
 By choosing the physical geography of their Syncplicity by Axway StorageVault, customers that store personal information may avoid the concerns of transatlantic data transfer.

 Organizations looking to leverage the cloud should ask the following questions when selecting an Enterprise File Sync and Share (EFSS) or Cloud Content Management solution.